oracle-livelabs/pts/ai-vector-search-basic/lab2/vector_distance.md

 ## Introduction

-This lab introduces you to the Vector\_distance function.
+This lab introduces you to the VECTOR\_DISTANCE function.

 - Vector\_distance() is the most important vector SQL function, as it enables similarity search.
 - This exercise covers the concepts and syntax that you need to know to begin working with similarity search.